irishkinavm/cv/README.md

 # cv
-## This repositoryis for to post some code examples and little projects, presentations and ect.
+## This repository is for to post some code examples and little projects, presentations and ect.
 ### cv.pdf - the latest update of cv